mdbtxt1

 Proceed to Safety

-If you have a central HVAC (heating / ventilation / air conditioning) system called a "heat pump", and live in an area where the temperature in the winter goes below about 50°F (or 10°C) then you probably have something called "emergency heat" or "auxiliary heat".
-This article describes how the Nest Learning Thermostat controls this feature.
+If you have a central HVAC (heating / ventilation / air conditioning) system called a "heat pump", and live in an area where the temperature in the winter goes below about 50°F (or 10°C) then you probably have things called "emergency heat" and "auxiliary heat".
+This article describes how the Nest Learning Thermostat controls these features.

-Note that there are also models called "Nest Thermostat" (without the word "learning") and "Nest Thermostat E".
+Note that there are models called "Nest Learning Thermostat", and "Nest Thermostat" (without the word learning) and "Nest Thermostat E", as well as newer models.
 These work differently and parts of this article will not apply.

 If your heating system does not have a fan that blows air through vents, or if you get your heat from oil or gas, then this article does not apply to you.